salsiyat/us-airline-operational-performance/README.md

    - Documents how each source field maps to warehouse and mart tables

 ## Tools and Technologies
-Database: PostgreSQL or MySQL
+Database: MySQL
 Query Language: SQL
-Data Processing: Python (pandas)
+Data Processing: Python
 EDA and Documentation: Jupyter Notebooks
 Version Control: GitHub